 "Every patient, every child, every family in my practice deserves access to quality dental care.
 Medicaid is about ensuring that all families, regardless of financial circumstances, have the opportunity for a healthy future."

-WSDA, our members, and the patients we serve urge you to preserve this crucial resource and allow more Washingtonians to enjoy healthy, pain-free oral health.
+WSDA members and the patients we serve urge you to use your veto pen to preserve this crucial resource and allow more Washingtonians to enjoy healthy, pain-free oral health.
 Thank you.

 Sincerely,